Skip to Content

 Wednesday, January 21, 2026 from 5:30 pm to 7:30 pm

-Who this is for: Open to all students, but targeted to students in the Faculty of Arts and Social Sciences, Health Sciences, Neuroscience, and Graduate Studies
+Who this is for: Open to all students, but targeted to students in the Faculty of Arts and Social Sciences, Social Work, Criminology, Health Sciences, Neuroscience, and Graduate Studies.

-What you will get out of it: Learn about organizations in the mental health field, plus network with professionals
+What you will get out of it: Learn about organizations and careers in the mental health field by listening to a panel discussion, and connect with industry professionals during the networking session that follows.

 Join Career Services for an engaging evening focused on exploring careers and trends in the mental health field.
 A panel of professionals will share their insights, experiences, and perspectives on working in this important sector.
 After the discussion, you will have the chance to connect with panelists and other attendees for networking.